LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 16. To test the modified label behavior, repeat steps 2 through 8 in Task 3 of this lab.

-17. Select the email you just recieved to review the message body.
+17. Select the email you just received to review the message body.

     **Note:** the email may be in your **Junk Email** Folder.